 The Royal Australian and New Zealand College of Radiologists

-Don’t routinely use extended fractionation schemes (>10 fractions) for palliation of bone metastases.
+Don’t routinely use more than one fraction for palliation of non-complex bone metastases.

 Studies suggest equivalent pain relief following 30 Gy in 10 fractions, 20 Gy in 5 fractions, or a single 8 Gy fraction.
 A single treatment is more convenient but may be associated with a slightly higher rate of retreatment to the same site.
 Strong consideration should be given to a single 8 Gy fraction for patients with a limited prognosis or with transportation difficulties.

 - Lutz S, Berk L, Chang E, et al. Palliative radiotherapy for bone metastases: an ASTRO evidence-based guideline.
 Int J Radiat Oncol Biol Phys 2011;79(4):965-76.

 - Expert Panel on Radiation Oncology-Bone Metastases: Lutz ST, Lo SSM, Chang EL, et al. ACR Appropriateness Criteria® non-spine bone metastases.
 J Palliat Med 2012;15(5):521-26.

 - Chow E, Zheng L, Salvo N et al. Update on the systematic review of palliative radiotherapy trials for bone metastases.
 Clin Oncol 2012;24(2):112-24.